fermano/spring-batch-remote-chunking/README.md

 ## Spring components necessary to define at Slave Nodes ##

 Spring Integration configuration at slaves logically must begin **with getting the ChunkRequests from master node**, see JMS message driven adapter "**slaveRequests**" in the following example.
-Also we need to define JMS outbound channel adapter for publishing the replies back to master, see "slaveOutgoingReplies" in the example below.
+Also we need to define JMS outbound channel adapter for publishing the replies back to master, see "**slaveOutgoingReplies**" in the example below.

 ```
 <!-- Slave request messages begin here -->